Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-24/day-3/lecture-materials/deploy-django-to-heroku.md

 ### Check and Migrate the Migrations

-First, let's run the command that shows us a list and status of the migrations for our local project:
+First, let's run the command that shows us a list and status of the migrations for our local project using the **Web Container Shell**:

 ```shell
 $ python manage.py showmigrations